 For example:

-Use a habit tracker or journal to monitor your progress.
-Seeing your streak grow can be incredibly motivating and help you stay on track.
+Consistency is key to forming habits.
+Use a habit tracker, journal, or app to monitor your progress.
+Seeing your streak grow can be a powerful motivator to keep going.

 Here are some practical examples of habit stacking to inspire you: